rani-ukamble/flask-bootcamp/README.md

 ## Create websites with Python and Flask!

-# In this course we'll cover everything you need to know, including:
+# In this repository I'll cover everything we need to know, including:

 Learn basic HTML to create templates